jscottsmith/damn-that-television/src/content/resume/resume-content.md

 -   Utilized the latest modern JavaScript via Babel, ES6 and beyond
 -   Tested server APIs and user interfaces with Jest, Enzyme and Mocha
 -   Created database migrations to support new features or deprecate old
+-   Implemented server-side rendering with server and client-side fetching
 -   Customized build systems like Webpack and Gulp to fit project needs
+-   Optimized apps for client-side performance on mobile and desktop
 -   Familiar with Docker and continuous integration systems like Jenkins/Travis CI

--   Optimized apps for client-side performance on mobile and desktop
+**6+ years working with JavaScript and libraries to build websites and interactive experiences.**

 -   Crafted animated experiences with HTML Canvas, SVG and WebGL APIs

-**6+ years working with JavaScript and libraries to build websites and interactive experiences.**

 -   Used functional and OOP paradigms to build DRY maintainable programs
 -   Built accessible custom interfaces to ARIA standards
 -   Configured, adapted, and utilized numerous content management systems